 - Explore how we plan and manage the world around us.

-- Experience planning, environment, urban design, and real estate in action through a year-long placement.
+- Enhance your employability by gaining experience of planning, development and real estate markets in action through a year-long placement.

 We are pleased to announce that we are returning to hosting on-campus open days in the summer and autumn.